 We work for peace

-Our work largely involves the Autonomous Region in Muslim Mindanao (ARMM), one the the five regions of Mindanao and home to more than 3.5 million Filipinos, many of whom are living under extreme poverty conditions.
-The ARMM is recorded to be the poorest and most marginalized region in the country, with a meager 2 percent share of the Philippines GDP, as well as a very high poverty incidence at 48.7 percent.
+Our work largely involves the Bangsamoro Autonomous Region in Muslim Mindanao (BARMM), one of the five regions of Mindanao and home to more than 3.5 million Filipinos, many of whom are living under extreme poverty conditions.
+The BARMM is recorded to be the poorest and most marginalized region in the country, with a meager 2 percent share of the Philippines GDP, as well as a very high poverty incidence at 48.7 percent.
 In the past four decades, the region has been beset by continuing episodes of armed conflict which resulted in huge humanitarian and economic losses, destruction of properties, bloodshed, and displacement of families which only aggravated their already dire situation.